debezium/debezium/debezium-server/README.md

 # Debezium Server

-Debezium Server is a standalone Java application built on Qurkus framework.
+Debezium Server is a standalone Java application built on Quarkus framework.
 The application itself contains the `core` module and a set of modules responsible for communication with different target systems.

 The per-module integration tests depend on the availability of the external services.